-- + The preliminary project study on the increase in the active mobility service offer continued in the first quarter of 2022-2023.
+- + The preliminary project study on the increase in the active mobility service offer continued in the second quarter of 2022-2023.
 The objective of this study is to allow safe passage for cyclists and pedestrians throughout the year, to reduce the risk of accidents and to improve user-friendliness and safety, all within an approach based on both a global vision of the Greater Montreal cycling network, and sustainable development.
-During the first quarter, the detailed preliminary project study on the three selected alternatives continued and is expected to be completed in the fall of 2022; - + A detailed preliminary project study report and a complementary study to further develop the seismic component to ensure the sustainability of the Île Sainte-Hélène pavilion were submitted during the third quarter of 2019-2020.
-In view of the preliminary conclusions of the seismic analysis and of the costs related thereto, the seismic component will be included in another overall seismic reinforcement project.
-This project, started in the third quarter of 2020-2021, is still in progress;

-A summary preliminary project study began in the second quarter of 2021-2022 for the demolition of the Plaza building and the reconfiguration of the adjacent lands.
+The detailed preliminary project study on the three selected alternatives continues. - + The detailed preliminary project report for the renovation of the Île Sainte-Hélène pavilion has been completed and the production of the plans and specifications should begin shortly.
+The project consists of upgrading the building according to sustainability and safety criteria to extend its service life by more than 75 years; - + A preliminary project study that began in the first quarter of 2022-2023 for the demolition of the Plaza building and the reconfiguration of the adjacent lands is ongoing.
 The project schedule is coordinated with the completion of the construction and commissioning of the new Operations and Maintenance division's building, including the transfer of the telecommunications infrastructure from the original building.

-Original Champlain Bridge and Estacade
+Original Champlain Bridge

-During the first quarter of 2022-2023, the contractor Nouvel Horizon Saint-Laurent G.P.
-(NHSL) completed the deconstruction of the spans in the maritime section of the bridge.
-During this period, seven spans were deconstructed using the catamaran barge.
+During the second quarter of 2022-2023, the contractor Nouvel Horizon Saint-Laurent G.P.
+(NHSL) continued its work in the maritime section of the bridge while increasing its activities in the central section (steel structure) as well as in the section located on the South Shore

-The second catamaran barge continued its activities as part of the deconstruction of the piers in the maritime section.
-During the first quarter, 13 piers were demolished.
-The deconstruction of the maritime section piers will be completed in the second quarter of 2022-2023.
+In the maritime section, the second catamaran barge continued its activities as part of the deconstruction of the piers.
+During the second quarter, five piers were demolished.
 A third catamaran barge is assigned to the deconstruction of the submerged portion of the piers and footings thereof.
-NHSL deconstructed 11 footings during the first quarter.
+During the second quarter, six footings were deconstructed by NHSL.